Healthy Homemade Granola Recipe

 I lost contact with Laura for several years after college as we both moved out of town.

-When we finally reconnected, we reminisced over funny memories, people we missed, and about our favorite dorm room snack… My mom’s granola.
+When we finally reconnected, we reminisced over funny memories, people we missed, and our favorite dorm room snack… My mom’s granola.

-Of course I had to be reminded of this.
+Of course, I had to be reminded of this.
 My life was so hectic, I had twitchy-eye syndrome for several months after I graduated.

 Thankfully these days I am much better at managing stress.
 Instead of taking on too much, I make it my goal to do fewer things, but do them well.

-When I make mom’s granola, AKA our Best Classic Homemade Granola Recipe, I tend to do as mom did and use whatever I find in the pantry to mix in with the oats.
+When I make mom’s granola, AKA our Best Homemade Granola Recipe, I tend to do as mom did and use whatever I find in the pantry to mix in with the oats.